 Conversely, Professor McCabe says, “If work is a burden and lacks interest for the person, it is not useful for their overall development to work past the age of 70.
 This activity is likely to drain energy rather than add to the wellbeing of the person.”

 With a schedule as demanding as Maggie’s can sometimes be, does she have any final tips on how to perk yourself up when you’re lagging?
 Ever the foodie, she quips: “Dare I say, espresso?”

-Need help understanding how to make the most of your finances for a longer, happier retirement?
+Slowing down or speeding up?
+Define your retirement.
 Contact us to arrange to speak to a BT Adviser.